Suspected shooter named as community gathers to grieve after Canada’s worst school shooting in decades. Here’s what we know

 Police said the alleged shooter was found dead in the school with what appeared to be a self-inflicted injury.

-When police entered the school, they found one dead victim in a stairwell, and others in the library, said Deputy Commissioner Dwayne McDonald of the Royal Canadian Mounted Police (RCMP).
+When police entered the school, they found one dead victim in a stairwell, and others in the library, Deputy Commissioner Dwayne McDonald of the RCMP said.

 Two people were take to hospital with serious wounds and around 25 others required medical attention.